Performing Trade Studies Using Analyzer and Astrogator

 4. Slide your cursor to the bottom point in the chart.

-5. The resulting plot shows the Delta-v required for each of the 21 runs.
-The true anomaly at which the least Delta-v is required occurs around 173 degrees.
+5. The resulting plot shows the Delta-V required for each of the 21 runs.
+The true anomaly at which the least Delta-V is required occurs around 173 degrees.

 DeltaV vs Trip

-Close the tools
+Closing the tools

 To get a more precise answer, you could rerun this analysis for values ranging from 172 degrees to 174 degrees.

-1. Close the Design Explorer window.
+1. Close the Data Explorer window.

 2. When asked if you want to save, click No.